kirasystems/views/README.md

 subscribers of the view.
 Up-to-date data for the view is retrieved via the view's `data` function and then sent out.

-Whenever data is refreshed a hash is kept and is compared to on each refresh to make sure that we don't send out another refresh if the data is unchanged from the last refresh sent.
+Whenever data is refreshed, a hash is kept and is compared to on each refresh to make sure that we don't send out another refresh if the data is unchanged from the last refresh sent.